chrisoc19/Ecommerce-Project/README.md

 - [Psycopg2](https://pypi.org/project/psycopg2/) as PostgreSQL database adapter for Python.

 - [PIP](https://pip.pypa.io/en/stable/installing/) for installation of tools needed in this project.

 - [Git](https://gist.github.com/derhuerst/1b15ff4652a867391f03) to handle version control.

 - [GitHub](https://github.com/) to store and share all project code remotely.

 - [Balsamiq](https://balsamiq.com/) to create the wireframes for this project.

+- [PostgreSQL](https://www.postgresql.org/) for production database, provided by heroku.

+- [SQlite3](https://www.sqlite.org/index.html) for development database, provided by django.

+- [Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/) to simplify the structure of the website and make the website responsive easily.

+- [Google Fonts](https://fonts.google.com/) to style the website fonts.

 ## Testing